Rapptz/discord.py/docs/guide/reactions.rst

 Reactions
 ==========

-Reactions are a feature where you can add emojis to a message.
+Reactions are a feature within discord where you can add emojis next to messages.
+They have many uses, but a common one for bots is for polls or giving feedback to a command without sending a new message.
+Anyone can react to a message.

 Adding a reaction